 Aside from learning to use online teaching platforms and troubleshoot technological issues, you may need to come up with engaging and creative games and activities that work well with online classes and various age groups.

-If you feel that teaching kids is not your forte, no problem!
+If you feel that teaching kids is not your forte and you want to get a job teaching English to adults, no problem!
 Here are some companies where you can teach English online to adults:

 If you teach English virtually to students from Chile, is it necessary for you to speak or learn Spanish?
 Certainly not.